Cookie Policy

 STEP 5

 People display compassion and courage in different ways.
-For Manuel Quezon, it meant doing the right thing, despite critics, who would disagree.
+For Manuel Quezon and Sophie Scholl, it meant doing the right thing, even if that meant receiving criticism and harsh punishments.